Interpolative separable density fitting on adaptive real space grids: Numerical results

-Table~\ref{tab:timing} summarizes the single-core timings of the main steps of our workflow for TiO with the all-electron cc-PVTZ basis set and $\varepsilon = 10^{-3}$.
 The cost of the octree grid construction for the $\phi_i$ and $\rho_{ij}$ scales only quadratically with the system size and is negligible.
-For this small example system, the cost of the adaptive Poisson solver step (less than one second per solve) is comparable to that of the ISDF step.
-We note, however, that the Poisson solver step also scales only quadratically with system size (and is trivially parallelizable over the auxiliary basis function index), whereas the ISDF step scales cubically.
-Thus, for larger systems, the cost of the adaptive Poisson solver will become negligible.
-We therefore conclude that for large systems, the cost \textit{per grid point} of our fully adaptive ISDF framework is similar to that of the standard FFT-based ISDF using uniform grids, as long as the compression factor $\alpha$ does not grow significantly for systems requiring grid adaptivity (as in, for example, the experiment of Fig.~\ref{fig:chalcogen_hydrides}).
+As the system size increases, the cost of the adaptive Poisson solver step (less than one second per solve) becomes smaller than that of the ISDF step.
+Indeed, the Poisson solver step also scales only quadratically with system size and is trivially parallelizable over the auxiliary basis function index, whereas the ISDF step scales cubically.
+Thus, for systems with a large number of orbitals, the cost of the adaptive Poisson solver will become negligible relative to that of the ISDF step.

+Since the cost of the dominant ISDF step depends only on the number of grid points, and not on their spatial arrangement, we expect that for sufficiently large systems the cost \textit{per grid point} of our fully adaptive ISDF framework will be similar to that of the standard FFT-based uniform grid approach, i.e., the overhead associated with grid adaptivity will become negligible.
+A caveat is that the required compression factor $\alpha$ might be larger for systems requiring more grid adaptivity, but our numerical experiments suggest at most mild growth (see Figs.~\ref{fig:basis_conv} and \ref{fig:chalcogen_hydrides}).
 We note that the timing of the inner product in \eqref{eq:V_isdf} is not shown, since it is small compared to that of the ISDF step and has an identical cost scaling.